kvande/ag-grid-testlab/src/app/table/readme.md

 ### To avoid having to figure this stuff out every time, this readme was created

 !!
 IF using Angular template bindings !!
+It might be (much) better to just use the GridOptions directly from code.

 The Grid options is a vital part https://www.ag-grid.com/documentation/angular/grid-properties/